DevOpsPlayground/Hands-on-with-HashiCorps-Terraform-on-AWS/README.md

 }
 ```
 Here we want to  create resources in the region *eu-central-1*, which is the Frankfurt region.
+## Step 2 : Create one EC2 instance

 ### Create our first ressources, an EC2 instance and its security group
 The first resource we want to create, as a part of our infrastructure as code configuration, is an EC2 instance.